waifuai/anime-subtitle-chatbot-trax/src/anime_chatbot/README.md

-# Anime Chatbot Problem
+# Anime Chatbot Core Package

-Definition of the `trax` problem for the task of `Generate an anime subtitle response for an anime subtitle input sentence.`.
+This directory contains the core package setup (`setup.py`) for the Anime Subtitle Chatbot.

+The chatbot functionality itself is implemented in `src/scripts/predict.py` and utilizes the Google Gemini API to generate responses based on input dialogue.